 Since initiating SOIL SERIES in 2017, our goal was always to listen, collaborate, and participate, following a strict code of ethics that guided our engagement.
 From 2017 to 2019, SOIL SERIES took many forms including conversations, public programs, projects, and collective imagining.
 A drawing in the most expansive sense, SOIL SERIES was an exercise in relational mark-making.
 By creating the conditions for new conversations and possibilities around artmaking, the public, and social imagination, SOIL SERIES proposed social drawing as the generative engine for community-initiated action.
 In short, SOIL SERIES was never meant to be a discrete project with clear outcomes and deliverables – it was meant to be an organic process of learning, engaging, and imagining possibility, with the hope that our authorship as Francesca and Hillary would someday dissolve and devolve upon the wider community.

-This is what began to occur at that April meeting in 2018.
-With a unanimous vote from the six people present, we became Bird Closet, a supportive, inclusive, and democratically-governed art collective.
+This is what began to occur at our first meeting in 2018.
+With a unanimous vote, we became Bird Closet, a supportive, inclusive, and democratically-governed art collective.
 Since then, Bird Closet has been created and cultivated by more than 23 participants ranging in age from 16 to 38.
 At that first meeting we also voted to inhabit self-selected bird alter egos and create bird masks as a means of evoking an alternate universe in which as birds we are free to pursue creative and social projects that may seem untenable in the world as it exists.

 Bird Closet’s mythology places the collective in a parallel universe to Bethel.
 We imagine the universe of Bird Closet as a volcanic island that generates energy, poetry, and possibility.
 By becoming birds we gain power and agency usually inaccessible to us and can more freely imagine radical futures for our community and beyond.
 Many of us are affected by poverty, food insecurity, and/or housing insecurity.
 Although we want to participate in shaping our community’s future, many of us feel our voices are not heard due to age or socioeconomic status.
 Art offers us a new paradigm through which to view our roles in the community, and new possibilities for participation and creative future-making.
 Far from escapist, our work seeks to imagine new possible futures for the village of Bethel and inspire similar explorations by other residents of the area and beyond.